LokiLuciferase/phenotrex/docs/usage.rst

 Performance Estimation for Metagenomic Phenotrex Classifiers
 ------------------------------------------------------------
-For phenotrex models intended to be applied to metagenomic bins, it is useful to estimate the impact of missing and/or contaminating genomic features on the model output.
+For phenotrex models intended to be applied to metagenome assembled genomes, it is useful to estimate the impact of missing and/or contaminating genomic features on the model output.
 In phenotrex, this is achieved by randomly resampling the features of validation genomes to simulate incompleteness and contamination (see `Feldbauer et al. 2015`_).
 For example, to estimate performance of a model on 80% complete and